annis-souames/Algeria-told-by-data/readme.md

 # Algeria told by data

-This projects is a set of visualizations and animations made by Souames Mohamed Annis (@annis-souames) and Bousselat Ahmed Moncef (@Somnef).
+This projects is a set of visualizations and animations made by Souames Mohamed Annis (@annis-souames), Bousselat Ahmed Moncef (@Somnef) and Hafdi Ramy (@ramyh08).

 ## Current visualisations